-Seminole County meets the required HOME match requirements by using SHIP funds as well as receiving cash match from homebuyer and CHDO contributions.
-Seminole County meets the ESG match requirements by using general funds.
+Seminole County meets the required HOME match requirements by receiving cash match from homebuyer and CHDO contributions.
+Seminole County meets the ESG match requirements by using general revenue funds.

-If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan.
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan